Close button

 What is guest management?

 Guest management is the process of managing information about people who attend or are expected to attend an event.
-This includes collecting, editing, and managing contact information, as well as organizing contacts into groups for targeted communication.
+This includes collecting, editing, and managing contact information, as well as organising contacts into groups for targeted communication.
 Contacts can be created manually, imported from Excel, or imported from a user profile.
 Each contact is assigned a personal event link that guests can use to access the event.

 Oniva treats contacts and bookings as two separate entities that are closely related.
 Contacts include all information about people who are either attending the event or are potential attendees, regardless of their current booking status.
 Bookings, on the other hand, are the actual registrations made by attendees for the event.
 While contacts provide a comprehensive list of all potential attendees, bookings provide a more detailed view of actual attendance at an event.
 In some configurations, it's also possible for a contact to have multiple bookings.